Sandaruadithya/ai-discord-bot/README.md

-# Batman 🦇
+# Batman Discord Bot 🦇
-This is a simple discord bot made using googles Palm 2.
-Setup was easy and straightforward.
+This is a simple discord bot made using Google's Palm 2.
+The setup was easy and straightforward.
 This bot reads messages and replies to them as if it is Batman.

 ## Technologies Used
 - Node JS